panditdhamdhere/Compose/.github/ISSUE_TEMPLATE/question.md

 ## Helpful Information

-**Have a question?** Please check our [CONTRIBUTING](https://github.com/Perfect-Abstractions/Compose/blob/main/CONTRIBUTING.md) file first - your answer might already be there!
+**Have a question?** Please check our [README](https://github.com/Perfect-Abstractions/Compose/blob/main/README.md) and [CONTRIBUTING](https://github.com/Perfect-Abstractions/Compose/blob/main/CONTRIBUTING.md) files first - your answer might already be there!

 **Want to discuss something?** For general questions, ideas, or brainstorming, please browse our [discussions](https://github.com/Perfect-Abstractions/Compose/discussions) or start a new one.